Lord Kelvin: Later life and death

-In the winter of 1860–1861 Kelvin slipped on the ice while curling near his home at Netherhall and fractured his leg, causing him to miss the 1861 Manchester meeting of the British Association for the Advancement of Science, and to limp thereafter.
+In the winter of 1860–61, Kelvin (aged 37) slipped on the ice while curling near his home at Netherhall and fractured his leg, causing him to miss the 1861 Manchester meeting of the British Association for the Advancement of Science and to limp thereafter.
 He remained something of a celebrity on both sides of the Atlantic until his death.

 Thomson remained a devout believer in Christianity throughout his life; attendance at chapel was part of his daily routine.
-He saw his Christian faith as supporting and informing his scientific work, as is evident from his address to the annual meeting of the Christian Evidence Society, 23 May 1889.
+He saw his Christian faith as supporting and informing his scientific work, as is evident from his address to the annual meeting of the Christian Evidence Society on 23 May 1889.

 In the 1902 Coronation Honours list published on 26 June 1902 (the original day of the coronation of Edward VII and Alexandra), Kelvin was appointed a Privy Councillor and one of the first members of the new Order of Merit (OM).
-He received the order from the King on 8 August 1902, and was sworn a member of the council at Buckingham Palace on 11 August 1902.
-In his later years he often travelled to his town house at 15 Eaton Place, off Eaton Square in London's Belgravia.
+He received the order from the King on 8 August 1902 and was sworn a member of the council at Buckingham Palace on 11 August 1902.
+In his later years he often travelled to his townhouse at 15 Eaton Place, off Eaton Square in Belgravia, London.

 In November 1907 he caught a chill and his condition deteriorated until he died at his Scottish country seat, Netherhall, in Largs on 17 December.

-At the request of Westminster Abbey, the undertakers Wylie & Lochhead prepared an oak coffin, lined with lead.
+At the request of Westminster Abbey, the undertakers Wylie & Lochhead prepared an oak coffin lined with lead.
 In the dark of the winter evening the cortege set off from Netherhall for Largs railway station, a distance of about a mile.
 Large crowds witnessed the passing of the cortege, and shopkeepers closed their premises and dimmed their lights.
 The coffin was placed in a special Midland and Glasgow and South Western Railway van.
-The train set off at 8.30 pm for Kilmarnock, where the van was attached to the overnight express to St Pancras railway station in London.
+The train set off at 8:30 pm for Kilmarnock, where the van was attached to the overnight express to St Pancras railway station in London.